 Homer, The Iliad.
 Western literature begins in the middle of a war story.
 Gorier than a Schwarzenegger flick and as sublime as the greatest Rembrandts, the blind bard's warsong begins, as Philip Roth has said, with an argument over a girl, and it doesn't end until we've seen the savagery from both sides and floated godlike above it all on the wings of Homer's song.
 This shining chant of blood and death, of peace and grief, echoes down the centuries like the siren song of war that still holds us enthralled.
 The Iliad is the first great statement of that Joycean nightmare from which we have still not awakened.

 Homer, The Odyssey.
 All wars will end, eventually.
-Even America's current, Homericly murderous, neo-Alexandrian adventures will end, eventually (although the Iraq and Afghan wars have already lasted longer that the Trojan one).
+Even America's current, Homerically murderous, neo-Alexandrian adventures will end, eventually (although the Iraq and Afghan wars have already lasted longer than the Trojan one).
 And after the war comes the long homecoming.
 If the Iliad is the foundational bright and shining Apollonian tragedy of European literature, the Odyssey is all Dionysus, a dark chthonic poem of horror and enchantment from the witchy depths of the pagan imagination.
 In its pages lie the seeds of multiple genres: romance, fantasy, horror, the picaresque, even the 20th-century avant-garde novel by way of Joyce's Ulysses, the Rosetta Stone of Modernism.

 Aristophanes, The Complete Plays.
 Here is the birth of Western comedy.
 Aristophanes is outrageous, bawdy, vulgar, rude, crude, lewd, and his characters are often royally screwed.
 The grandfather of all social satirists, the godfather of all comic novelists, Aristophanes revels and rails and ribaldly delights in the big bag of foibles we call the human race.
 Begin with Lysistrata, his ever-relevant antiwar comedy, and read your way outward.
 My favorites are Clouds, Wasps and Birds.